scribd/Weaver/README.md

 #### - Scope

 Sets the scope of a dependency.
 The default scope being `container`.
-Only works along with a registration annotation.
+Only works for registrations or weak parameters.

-The `scope` defines a dependency's access level and caching strategy.
+The `scope` defines a dependency lifecycle.
 Four scopes are available:

 - `transient`: Always creates a new instance when resolved.